MichaelMathieu/THFFmpeg/README.md

 decoder:open('myvideo2.avi') --opens the video myvideo2.avi
 ```

+`next_frame` returns nil when there is no more frames to read.
+Unfortunately, there
+is no way to know the number of frames beforehand, apparently the best we can do
+is an estimate (due to limitations of the video codecs).

 Note that closing the video is not strictly necessary, as the decoder will automatically close
 it when another video is opened, or when the decoder is garbage collected.